Build your Team

 Fri 02 Jan 2026 | Tyler Green

-RegEx 101: A guide for Data Professionals
+RegEx 101: A Guide for Data Professionals

 In the world of data analytics and consulting, data rarely arrives in a pristine, tabular format.
 More often, analysts are confronted with the "messy reality": inconsistent date formats, unstructured log files, and free-text fields containing critical information buried in noisy data